osuosl/pymesync/docs/source/usage.rst

     Update an existing activity by slug on the TimeSync instance specified by the baseurl provided when instantiating the TimeSync object.
-This method will return a list with a single python dictionary containing the updated activity if successful.
+This method will return a python dictionary containing the updated activity if successful.
 The dictionary will contain error information if ``update_activity()`` was unsuccessful.

     ``activity`` is a python dictionary containing the activity information to